A new way to top up your super, tax effectively

 What are the benefits?

 This change enables those who were not able to contribute to their CC cap in previous years to make catch-up contributions.
-Individuals with an irregular work-pattern or who have taken time off work, can also benefit from the tax concessions available within super in the same way as an individual who earns a regular income.
+Individuals with an irregular work-pattern or who have taken time off work may be able to use the CC cap tobenefit from the tax concessions available within super in the same way as an individual who earns a regular income.

 Things to consider